TykTechnologies/tykctl/docs/tykctl_cloud_environments_fetch.md

 ### Options

 ```
+      --get strings     Get a value from the object using dot-notation
   -h, --help            help for fetch
   -o, --output string   Format you want to use can be table,json (default "table")
 ```